What Is a Payment Reversal and How to Avoid It?

 What Is a Payment Reversal – The Definition

-The total digital spending, including purchases made from a smartphone and computer, reached $137.9 billion in the first quarter of 2020.
-Cards are found in most Americans’ wallets, and studies say about 7 in 10 Americans have at least one.
-With so many cardholders and sales through different types of businesses, occasionally customers need to cancel the purchase for some reason.
-That’s when reversal of credit card transactions takes place.
+That’s when the reversal of credit card transactions takes place.
 So, what does payment reversal mean?
 Simply put, when a buyer receives back their funds from a transaction, that process is called a reverse payment.
-It can be carried out by different methods and initiated by cardholders, merchants, acquiring banks or issuing banks, or credit card processing companies.
+Reverse credit card payment can be carried out by different methods and initiated by acquiring banks, cardholders, merchants, credit card processing companies, or issuing banks.

 Examples When Reversals May Occur

-• The payments may accidentally be processed more than once.
+• The payments may accidentally be processed more than once,

-• The wrong amount was charged when submitting.
+• The wrong amount was charged when submitting,

-• The product for which the purchase was placed was out of stock but wasn’t updated.
+• The product for which the purchase was placed was out of stock but wasn’t updated,

-• The description of the product or service was inaccurate and misleading.
+• The description of the product or service was inaccurate and misleading,

-• The client has changed their mind and decided to cancel the order.
+• The client has changed their mind and decided to cancel the order,

 • The client wants to receive something for free or to commit fraud.